Skip to main content

 DNA Secondary Structure

-The secondary structure of DNA is characterized by the formation of a double helix, where two strands of DNA run in opposite directions (antiparallel) and are held together by hydrogen bonds between complementary bases (adenine pairs with thymine, and guanine pairs with cytosine).
-This structure is stabilized by base-stacking interactions, which occur between adjacent bases, contributing to the overall stability and functionality of the DNA molecule.
+The secondary structure of DNA is characterized by the formation of a double helix, where two strands of DNA run in opposite directions (antiparallel) and are held together by hydrogen bonds between complementary bases.
+Base-stacking interactions between adjacent bases on the same strand also contribute to the stability of the helix.
+This structure is essential for DNA's ability to store and transmit genetic information.

 Recommended video: